rallekralle11/Genna/README.md

 ![board1](genna.png)

-Has a snap-off handle so it doesn't get stuck before wires are soldered to it. all communication pins and a few more are broken out
+Has a snap-off handle so it doesn't get stuck before wires are soldered to it.
+All communication pins and a few more are broken out